 How long do I have to complete the stock station agent course?

 There are no due dates within the course, and you can complete this course at your own pace.
 Many students balance coursework with work and other commitments.
-The sole deadline you must meet is the requirement to complete all tasks within a 24-month period.

 What support does Entry Education provide?